CrypTools/ROT13Cipher/README.md

 ## History and usage

 The ROT13 Cipher stands for "rotate by 13 places" and is a **substitution cipher**.
 ROT13 is based on a special shift of the Caesar cipher.
 It was developed in ancient Rome.
-ROT13 Cipher encrypts a message using an affine function : **1x + 13**.
+ROT13 Cipher encrypts a message using an affine function : **f(x) = 1x + 13**.
 According to wikipedia :

 > ROT13 was in use in the net.jokes newsgroup by the early 1980s.
 It is used to hide potentially offensive jokes, or to obscure an answer to a puzzle or other spoiler.